 * FridgeHorror: Movie: Pollyanna [[spoiler: is crippled]] because she was trying to grab her doll off the roof.
 It was Mrs Snow who made sure she got the doll in the first place.
 The look on the poor woman's face at the end as Pollyanna looks away from her suggests she might have heard about it.

-* GirlShowGhetto: Walt Disney attributed the movie's relatively disappointing performance to the possibility that the title attracted more females than males.
+* GirlShowGhetto: Walt Disney attributed the movie's relatively disappointing performance to the possibility that the title attracted more female moviegoers than male ones.

 * JerkassWoobie: It's hard not to feel sorry for Aunt Polly after [[spoiler: Pollyanna's accident]].